St Michael Paternoster Royal: History

 A monument to another Lord Mayor, Sir Samuel Pennant, sculpted by Michael Rysbrack, survives from 1750.
 Pennant died from jail fever caught from prisoners in the court dock.

 St Michael's underwent a number of renovations in the 19th century, by James Elmes in 1820, William Butterfield in 1866 and Ewan Christian in 1894.
-Their work was lost on 23 July 1944 when the church was hit by a V1 flying bomb, leaving only its walls and tower.
+Their work was lost on 23 July 1944 when the church was hit by a V-1 flying bomb, leaving only its walls and tower.